ellaism/ellaism.org/donate.md

 * Ellaism Name System (ENS).
 * Other core development activities.

-You can also support the Dev Fund by joining the [Dev Mining Pool](https://pool.ellaism.org).
+You can also support the Dev Fund by joining the [Dev Mining Pool](https://pool.ellaism.org) and many other mining pools.
+You can find more information on [Mining](/mining/).

 ## Community Fund

-The Community Fund [0x46739B691C011530AAf480AAcd339C206a2046E6](https://explorer.ellaism.org/addr/0x46739B691C011530AAf480AAcd339C206a2046E6) is managed by [@DaCHRIS](https://github.com/DaCHRIS).
-Ella [Minerpool](http://ella.minerpool.net) donate half of its mining fees to Community Fund.
+The Community Fund [0x46739B691C011530AAf480AAcd339C206a2046E6](https://explorer.ellaism.org/addr/0x46739B691C011530AAf480AAcd339C206a2046E6) is managed by [@Count Cryptula](https://twitter.com/talesfmthcrypto).
 The Community Fund is used to pay community managers and other community members for their work on Ellaism.
+Many mining pools donate mining fees to Community Fund.
+You can find more information on [Mining](/mining/).

 ## Developers